Buying a Franchise vs. Starting a Business

 - Posted by: jamid

-- Category: Business Consulting, Franchising, Start-Up, Starting your own business
+- Category: Business Ideas, Franchising, Start-Up, Starting your own business

 By making an investment in business, taking charge of your career and income is a decision that many think about but hesitate to put into action.
 The concern is understandable when you consider it to be an important decision for your life.
 Like any investment, it can be greatly rewarded but also bear a lot of risk.